semiprime/pygenda/docs/CalDAV.md

 ------------------------------------------------------------
 Python3 modules: caldav

-    pip3 install caldav # [there's probably an apt equivalent to this]
+    pip3 install caldav # [or apt install python3-caldav]

+Note 1: On the Gemini, new versions of the caldav module don't work, so you'll need to do:

+    pip3 install caldav==0.11.0

-Note: The Python caldav module has dependencies outside Python: libxml2 & libxslt development.
+Note 2: The Python caldav module has dependencies outside Python: libxml2 & libxslt development.
 To install these on Debian/Gemian:

     sudo apt install libxml2-dev libxslt-dev

-Note 2: Installing caldav with pip3 on a Gemini takes a long time (around ten minutes).
+Note 3: Installing caldav with pip3 on a Gemini takes a long time (around ten minutes).
 In particular, I thought it had frozen when running setup.py for lxml.